 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

-Dewar, Gwen.
-(2018) Dream feeding: An evidence based guide to helping babies sleep longer.
-Available from: https://www.parentingscience.com/dream-feeding.html [Accessed March 2019]
+Dewar G. (2018) Dream feeding: an evidence based guide to helping babies sleep longer.
+Available at: https://www.parentingscience.com/dream-feeding.html [Accessed 16th November 2021]